How to (Un-) Quantum Mechanics: Clifford Algebras

-The $N$ generators can be used to obtain new elements by multiplication since products of two (or more) {\it different} generators ${\bf e}_i{\bf e}_j$ are unique elements, different from the unit element and different from each factor, which square to $\pm 1$.
-It follows from combinatorics that there are $\left({N\atop k}\right)$ products of $k$ generators, called $k$-vectors, so that one has \begeq \sum_k \left({N\atop k}\right)=2^N \endeq elements in total.
+The $N$ generators can be used to obtain new elements by multiplication since products of two (or more) {\it different} generators ${\bf e}_i{\bf e}_j$ are new elements, different from the unit element and from each factor.
+It is easy to see that they square to $\pm 1$ as well.
+It follows from combinatorics that there are $\left({N\atop k}\right)$ products of $k$ generators.
+These products are called $k$-vectors, so that one has \begeq \sum_k \left({N\atop k}\right)=2^N \endeq Clifford algebraic unit elements ($k$-vectors) in total.
 Hence $m\times m$ matrix representations require at least the same number of independent parameters, so that $m^2\ge 2^N$ or $m\ge 2^{N/2}$.
 An isomorphism between a given CA and some corresponding matrix algebra is only possible for even $N$ with $m=2^{N/2}$.

-Clifford algebras are used in various branches of physics, but the Dirac algebra is of special interest since it matches the geometry of $3+1$-dimensional space-time as David Hestenes has shown in many publications (see for instance Ref.~\cite{STA}).
-The commutator table of the Dirac algebra also determines the form of the electromagnetic field tensor~\cite{rdm_paper}.
-Furthermore the anti-commutation properties, enable to naturally explain the vector cross product and therefore to describe the handedness of space~\cite{lt_paper}, a product that has otherwise to be introduced by some commandment.
+Clifford algebras are used in various branches of physics, but the Dirac algebra is of special interest since, firstly, it is the algebraic kernel of QED, secondly, it describes the coupling between two Hamiltonian canonical pairs, which places it at the foundation of classical phase space and thirdly because it matches the geometry of $3+1$-dimensional space-time, electromagnetism and the Lorentz transformations~\cite{STA,SLAC4237}.

+As we elaborated in some detail in Ref.~\cite{lt_paper}, the real Clifford algebra $Cl(3,1)$ provides the most compact form to represent the Lorentz covariance of energy, momentum and the electromagnetic field.
+The commutator table of this Dirac algebra determines the form of the electromagnetic field tensor~\cite{rdm_paper}.
+Furthermore the (anti-) commutation properties enable to naturally explain the vector cross product and therefore to describe the handedness of space~\cite{lt_paper}.

-Certainly CAs are an interesting mathematical topic in themselves and Hestenes has shown, that it is possible to give a presentation of Dirac's theory without matrix representations~\cite{STA}.
-Indeed, from a general mathematical point of view, this question can be outsourced into a special branch of mathematics called {\it representation theory}, which is then another interesting topic in its own right.
-It is a fairly common approach to abstract CAs from their respective matrix representations.
+Certainly CAs are an interesting mathematical topic in their own right and Hestenes has shown, that it is possible to give a presentation of Dirac's theory without any specific matrix representation~\cite{STA}.
+From a general mathematical point of view, the question of a matrix representation can be outsourced into a special branch of mathematics called {\it representation theory}, which is then another interesting topic in its own right.
+It is a quite common approach to abstract CAs from their respective matrix representations.
 And of course CAs do not need Hamiltonian theory to be interesting and useful.
-They generate geometric spaces even if they are not considered in our specific context of Hamiltonian phase spaces.
+They generate geometric spaces even if they are not considered in context of a Hamiltonian phase space.